- Introduction to UI and UX design in e-commerce

 Which components should the buyer persona include? #

 A persona represents an individual that provides a concise summary of the characteristics of the targeted group.
-Usual information gathered and the answers required are:
+The usual information gathered and the answers required are:

 - Objectives: What are individuals trying to achieve, and how do they accomplish these?
 Are there any secondary goals?